08:00 am – Registration and Morning Coffee in the “Networking Zone” 90 minutes of Networking.

 The solution in creating sustainable communities, cities and regions which will require all partners to fully collaborate.

-09:25am – Ministerial Address & Q&A: Paul Wheelhouse MSP, Minister for Business, Innovation & Energy, Scottish Government (CONFIRMED)
+09:35am – Ministerial Address & Q&A: Paul Wheelhouse MSP, Minister for Energy, Connectivity & the Islands, Scottish Government (CONFIRMED)

 The Climate Change Plan sits alongside the Scottish Government’s Energy Strategy, and provides the strategic framework for our transition to a low carbon Scotland.
 Building on previous reports on policies and proposals, the Plan sets out the path to a low carbon economy while helping to deliver sustainable economic growth and secure the wider benefits to a greener, fairer and healthier Scotland in 2032.